zogar1993/jsonkraken/README.md

 * Kotlin Friendly: Using get and set operators in Kotlin is as idiomatic as I can imagine it to be, unlike other parsers, which taint their library with Java verbose semantics.
 * Lightweightness: Is this a word?
 The thing is it is as light as i could think it to be.
 * Performance: Ok now, not to say other JSON parsers are not optimized, but i have seen only a few take into consideration that Java is a garbage ~~collected~~ language.
 Object creation needs implicit handling, which may be expensive in extreme cases.
 The most overused method for parsing i have seen out there is "substring", which unfortunately may create some overheader (as far as i know, this is not necesarily their fault, since the array deep copying behaviour for substring was introduced in Java 7 update 6)
-* Posibility: I could, I did.
+* Possibility: I could, I did.